*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Encants market is the largest flea market in Barcelona, and its golden roof is a beauty as well.
 Check for second-hand goods on the bottom floor, where hawkers yell, “Un euro, un euro!”.
 My friend scored an antique 100-year-old painting to take home as a souvenir!

 For more antique market shopping, try the Mercat Gòtic d’Antiguitats, Carrer Riera Baixa, Mercantic in Sant Cugat, or El Bulevard dels Antiquaris.
 Try La Moderna Singular for beautiful hand-picked items.

 For vintage home decor, try a small shop called Fulanito y Menganita in Gràcia or Holala!
 Plaza in El Raval.

 Art Escudellers is an iconic Barcelona shop selling artisan products from all parts of Spain.
 If you’re looking for jewelry, ceramics, or olive oil containers, you can find it all here.

 La Pedrera Espai Gaudí has a gift shop with lots of things Gaudí, the Espai Gaudí also has postcards, scarves, books, and cool trinkets to remember Barcelona.

-MACBA has a fantastic selection and is one of my favorite art gifts shops.
+MACBA has a fantastic selection and is one of my favorite art gift shops.
 It has shelves upon shelves of contemporary art books but also cool toys, clothing, and jewelry.

 Barcelona has a system of food markets: each neighborhood has its own.
 Unless it’s one of the big tourist-y markets like La Boqueria, Santa Caterina, or Sant Antoni, many people don’t make it here to queue for their fish.
 When I can make it to the market (which is 10 minutes walking), all I see are three to five septuagenarians in line in front of me.